utopia-foss/utopia/doc/getting_started/tutorial.rst

 This way, no evaluation result is ever overwritten.

 The ``mean_slope.pdf`` file contains the plot of the mean slope over time.
-You can see that only four time steps are shown.
+You can see that data for times 0 to 100 are shown.
-That is because by default Utopia runs three iteration steps producing four data points taking into account the initial state.
+That is because, by default, Utopia runs 100 iteration steps, thus producing 101 data points taking into account the initial state.
 You can run

 .. code-block:: console

     $ utopia run SandPile --num-steps 1000

 and open the new plot (remember to go down the new data tree).
 It should show a more interesting plot now.
 You can also look at the plot for the complementary cumulative probability distribution in the ``compl_cum_cluster_size_dist.pdf`` file or at any other plot.

 Increasing ``num_steps`` can make the evaluation take quite a while, as you probably already saw for the movie creation of the simulation with 1000 iteration steps.
 If you further increase ``num_steps``, you will most certainly need to select which plot to create (e.g. by appending ``--plot-only mean_slope`` to ``utopia run``).